Join us in our Annual Good Turn for America!

 To sign up your business for Scouting for Food and to request collection boxes, please click the button below.

-Scouts will be distributing door tags on March 13th inviting the community to participate in the Scouting for Food drive.
+Scouts will be distributing door tags on March 12th inviting the community to participate in the Scouting for Food drive.
 But, that’s not the only way to participate!
 Food can be dropped off at the Miami Valley Council office during regular business hours during the month of March.
-Businesses also still have time to do a workplace Food Drive to support the Scouting for Food Effort!
-Check out the information below to see how to get your business involved.
+Businesses can participate in a workplace Food Drive to support the Scouting for Food Effort!

 For more information